nelli2b/nelli2b/README.md

 of collaborating with clients have helped me develop my communication, analytical, time- management, and problem-solving skills.

 In 2025, I enrolled in the TripleTen Business Intelligence Analytic program.
 The curriculum covered Python (Pandas, NumPy, Beautiful Soup), data visualization
-9 Tableau), SQL, and more.
+(Tableau), SQL, and more.
 It also involved numerous practical projects .
 You can learn more about this and my other projects in my repositories!Here are some ideas to get you started:

 Some facts about me: